 Applications for graduate admission are completed online at the admissions pages of Defiance College's website at www.defiance.edu.
 Application materials and information can also be obtained by contacting the Office of Admissions by phone at 1-800-520-GODC or 419-783-2359.
-Completed materials may be mailed to:
+Completed materials may be emailed to gradstudies@defiance.edu or mailed to: